jlandowner/go-interactive-ssh/README.md

 Go interactive ssh client.

-It makes it possible to run commands in remote shell and "Expect" each command's behaviors like checking output, handling errors and so on
+It makes it possible to run commands in remote shell and "Expect" each command's behaviors like checking output, handling errors and so on.

 Support use-case is ssh access from Windows, MacOS or Linux as client and access to Linux as a remote host.